SteveLTN/https-portal/README.md

 ## Quick Start

-Create a `docker-compose.yml` file with the following content in any
+Nginx-ACME shipped as a Docker image, so before use it, you need a Linux machine (either local or remote host) with Docker installed.
+We recommand use [Docker Compose](https://docs.docker.com/compose/) to run it.
+Create a `docker-compose.yml` file with the following content in any directory:
-directory:

 ```yaml
 nginx-acme: